 Spring has sprung and the days are now mild enough to enjoy a walk in the great outdoors.
-Cannock Chase is one of my favourite places to visit for a wander and is great value – as all you really need to pay for is the car parking.
+Cannock Chase Gruffalo Trail is one of our favourite places to visit for a wander and is great value – as all you really need to pay for is the car parking.

 We usually park up near the visitor centre and there’s ample car parking as well as a small cafe and toilet facilities, plus a bike hire and the go ape course too.
 There’s several maps here on clear signs which showcase all of the different routes you can take.
 The gruffalo trail is a fairly short wander around the forest, no more than a mile and it starts and ends right near the car park.
 There’s plenty of grassy space along the route to pause for a picnic and there’s two play parks in this area too.

 The familiar characters from the book are to be found along the route.
 It took us around an hour to walk around slowly through this area looking for them all, even without the official map, which can be purchased from the visitor centre when it’s open, along with a certificate and a worksheet with learning prompts.
 I’m not sure which child rearing definition my style of parenting falls in to but I like to think we can combine both adventure and education on our days out, make it all fun and ensure that Arlo is so exhausted he gets a good nights sleep.